tubbleWeek/f1tenth_ws/F1tenth Documenation.md

 ---

 ##### Issues
-If you cannot see the map you should stop the map server node and retry from the beginning.
-It may take a few seconds ~30 before rviz2 picks up the map.
+If you cannot see the map you should stop the map server node and re-run it.
+It may take a few seconds ~15 before rviz2 picks up the map.
 It may also help to open rviz2 before the map_server.
-If you wait any longer than this the map is not being posted.
+If you wait any longer than this rviz is not getting the map.

 #### AMCL
 This is the nav2 amcl package